ifwe/bruce/doc/detailed_config.md

 * `--discard_report_bad_msg_prefix_size N`: Maximum bad message prefix size in bytes to write to discard report available from Bruce's web interface.
 The default value is 256.
+* `--topic_autocreate`: Enable automatic topic creation.
+For this to work, the brokers must be configured with `auto.create.topics.enable=true`.
 * `--omit_timestamp`: Do not use this option, since it will soon be removed.
 Its purpose is to provide compatibility with legacy infrastructure at Tagged.
 * `--use_old_input_format`: Do not use this option, since it will soon be